 4.2.1.
-Good practices in regards to discrimination in the workplace

-In recent years the European Union's approach to discrimination has shifted away from the unitary approach of addressing inequalities as mutually exclusive towards a more integrated approach.237 This intersectional approach recognises that social categories of difference such as gender, sexuality, race, and class do not exist separately, but interact with one another as multiple and overlapping oppressions within social institutions and as experienced in the lives of individuals.238 In particular, Portugal's multiple approach can serve as an institutional model in terms of equality policies.
-This more balanced approach recognises both the importance of addressing intersecting inequalities as well as upholding single-issue discrimination policies.239 The success of Portugal may reflect the government's historical willingness to involve CSOs in the drafting of equality policies.240
+Good practices in regards to discrimination in the workplace recognises that social categories of difference such as gender, sexuality, race, and class do not exist separately, but interact with one another as multiple and overlapping oppressions within social institutions and as experienced in the lives of individuals.343 In particular, Portugal's multiple approach can serve as an institutional model in terms of equality policies.
+This more balanced approach recognises both the importance of addressing intersecting inequalities as well as upholding single-issue discrimination policies.344 The success of Portugal may reflect the government's historical willingness to involve CSOs in the drafting of equality policies.345